Horizonik/IkariamAllianceCitiesHeatmap/readme.md

 You can configure the script's behavior through the `user_config.json` file.
 The settings include:

 - **`alliance_name`**: Name of the alliance you'd like to run this on.
+- **`browser_type`**: The type of the browser that Selenium will use when scraping the data off of Ikalogs.
+Supported browsers are: chrome, chromium, firefox, brave, edge, opera.
 - **`max_cluster_distance`**: Defines the maximum distance between islands that are considered part of the same cluster.
   A value of 1 means only adjacent islands are clustered together.
 - **`min_cities_on_island_for_cluster`**: Specifies the minimum number of cities an island must have to be included in a